In Hope Stories

 “It doesn’t always work but we’re waiting to find out if it has, which would mean he is in remission.”

-It’s an agonising wait because we won’t know until 11 October.
-I’m usually the bravest person, I just go with the flow, but this time I don’t know what to do myself.
-In some ways the time’s going quick but it’s also dragging and I just want to know what’s what.
+It was an agonising wait because we didn’t find out until 11 October.
+I’m usually the bravest person, I just go with the flow, but I spent that time not knowing what to do with myself.
+In some ways the time went quick but it also dragged because I just wanted to know what was what.

-“We’ve all been shielding for about 42 weeks now and we’re not sure how much longer we’ll have to do it.”
+“We had all been shielding for about 43 weeks and weren't sure how much longer we'd have to do it”